flowman520/clinic-management-net-react/README.md

-# ClinicManagementWebApp
+# Clinic Management Web App
-This is a clinic management web application for both patient and doctor.
-Also it has the admin funciton
+This is a clinic management web application for both patient and doctor including the admin funciton

 ## Tech stack
 - ASP.Net Core